nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

-# NMaaS Installation Guide
+# nmaas Installation Guide

 ## Requirements

-To install NMaaS into an existing Kubernetes cluster, the following requirements must be met:
+To install nmaas into an existing Kubernetes cluster, the following requirements must be met:

 - Kubernetes version `>=1.16`
 - Helm v3 support in the Kubernetes cluster
 - Existing ingress controller, preferably with a default TLS certificate set (more information available below)
 - An integration with an external load-balancer or MetalLB for bare-metal deployments, so that IPs can be assigned to `LoadBalancer` services.

-## NMaaS Components
+## nmaas Components

-NMaaS is comprised of multiple components, and a brief description for each one is provided in the [self-hosting introduction](./introduction.md) page.
+nmaas is comprised of multiple components, and a brief description for each one is provided in the [self-hosting introduction](./introduction.md) page.

 ## Installation

-The NMaaS installation is a two-step process - first an instance of GItLab must be deployed and configured, and then NMaaS itself.
-The two components cannot be deployed at the same time, since during the deployment process NMaaS requires a GitLab API key to be specified.
+The nmaas installation is a two-step process - first an instance of GItLab must be deployed and configured, and then nmaas itself.
+The two components cannot be deployed at the same time, since during the deployment process nmaas requires a GitLab API key to be specified.

 ### GitLab Installation